 How to refinance a car loan

-You should also take a look at your credit score and credit report.
-If your credit score has improved by a significant amount (usually around 70-100 points) since you got your car loan, you have a decent chance of getting a better rate.
+Your credit score is one of the biggest factors influencing your auto loan interest rate.
+If your score has improved significantly since you got your car loan, you have a good chance of getting better terms.

-It’s also important to review your credit report for any errors.
+It's also important to review your credit report for errors.
 Incorrect information could unfairly bring your score down.
-If you see anything inaccurate, dispute it with the credit bureaus and wait for your report to update before applying for refinancing.
+If you see anything inaccurate, dispute it with the credit bureaus before applying.

 Shop around with multiple lenders